Mitra-Varuna (Indo-European)

-Dumezil proposes an analogy with yin and yang provides a useful framework for understanding the dialectic of Mitra-Varuna.
+Dumézil proposes an analogy with yin and yang provides a useful framework for understanding the dialectic of Mitra-Varuna.
 Mitra may be seen as light and Varuna as dark.

-Varuna is frenzied and aggressive, a "terrible sovereign" which comes first, and Mitra is a slow majestic sovereign.
+Varuna is frenzied and aggressive, a "terrible sovereign" which comes first, and Mitra is a slow, majestic sovereign.

 Mitra represents a sovereign under his reasoning aspect, luminous, ordered, calm, benevolent, and priestly.
 Varuna, on the other hand, represents a sovereign under his attacking aspect, dark, inspired, violent, terrible, and warlike.
 Some expressions that assimilate "this world" to Mitra and "the other world" to Varuna have been the subject of much commentary and can be understood in this context.